-Our first stop was Perm.
+After leaving busy Moscow, our first stop was Perm.
 The city was not really attractive, typical European Russia.
 We visited the Gulag Museum Perm-36 at Kutchino village.
 Otherwise, we had a nice stay with our Couchsurfing hosts even though the communication was pretty hard.
-Karol could use Polish and they spoke Russian and it worked pretty okay.
-I could not add so much to it as my Polish knowledge is limited to basic conversations, but one of the hosts were also into photography and we figured out a nice way to talk using our pictures.
+Karol could use Polish, and they spoke Russian, and it worked pretty okay.
+I could not add so much to it as my Polish knowledge is limited to basic conversations, but one of the hosts was also into photography, and we figured out a nice way to talk using our pictures.
 We spent only a few days in and around the city then headed east.

 Stunning nature near Krasnoyarsk

-Mostly local people took the trains, so our conversations were very short and limited with them.
+Mostly local people took trains, so our conversations were concise and limited.
 At Krasnoyarsk, our host was already waiting for us at the railway station.
-His first notice was that we seem to like knowing everyone on the train because we said goodbye to 4-5 foreigners (i.e. all the foreigners on the train).
+His first notice was that we seem to like knowing everyone on the train because we said goodbye to 4-5 foreigners (i.e., all the foreigners on the train).

 Here we come, Asia: Irkutsk and Lake Baikal

 Before the trip, I was waiting and expecting that Russia will be so different, but I didn’t feel it until we reached Asia.
-Probably I have spent too much time in Russia beforehand (mostly in Saint Petersburg and Petrozavodsk) and the Soviet style architecture was nothing new anymore.
-Finally, near the Lake Baikal, this feeling has changed.
-It was Asia with all its colors, flags and decoration on buses and elsewhere.
+Probably I have spent too much time in Russia beforehand (mostly in Saint Petersburg and Petrozavodsk), and the Soviet-style architecture was nothing new anymore.
+Finally, near Lake Baikal, this feeling has changed.
+It was Asia with all its colors, flags, and decoration on buses and elsewhere.

 We decided to go to Olkhon Island and the southern shore of the lake.
 It is easy to spend a few weeks around the lake.
 The island was very touristy compared to any previous places we have been on this trip.
-After getting off the bus at Khuzhir locals approached us.
-They were looking for customers to their homestays.
-It was easy to get an accommodation in few minutes.
+After getting off the bus at Khuzhir, locals approached us.
+They were looking for customers for their homestays.
+It was easy to get accommodation in a few minutes.
 Tenting is another (free) option, but we didn’t carry it for the trip as we relied on Couchsurfing, so we had to pay for our place this time.

 On the southwest shore of the lake, there is another important stop for every railway lover.
-The Circum-Baikal Railway starts from Slyudyanka – although the confusing name it does not go around the lake.
+The Circum-Baikal Railway starts from Slyudyanka – although the confusing name, it does not go around the lake.
 It is only a 100 km long single railway track through over 40 tunnels on the lakeside.
 The view is amazing.
 The speed of the trains is less.
-It takes 5-6 hours to reach its end station (Port Baikal), which can be reached by ferry from Irkutsk.
+It takes 5-6 hours to reach its end station (Port Baikal), which can be reached by Irkutsk’s ferry.

-Only 3-4 trains run during the week on the line and the settlements cannot be reached by road, only by the railway or by boat.
-Due to this conditions, we could see people carrying literally everything on the modern train cars: flat TV, food, forage.
+Only 3-4 trains run during the week on the line, and the settlements cannot be reached by road, only by the railway or boat.
+Due to these conditions, we could see people carrying everything on modern train cars literally: flat TV, food, forage.

 At Port Baikal, we had some time to take a look at old ships and train remains.
-We wanted to go by train backwards as well, as we didn’t plan to stay longer in Irkutsk, there was no point to take the ferry, then a bus.
+We wanted to go back by train, as we didn’t plan to stay longer in Irkutsk.
+There was no point in taking the ferry, then a bus.
 We slept a few hours at the railway station at Port Baikal in couches as it was quite late night and we were tired.
-The lady who worked there promised us that she will wake us up before the train leaves.
+The lady who worked there promised us that she would wake us up before the train leaves.
 And she did.
 We were on the train again, this time without any views.

 Trans-Siberia: Ulan Ude – Vladivostok and the accident

-The train ride to Vladivostok lasts almost 3 full days, so we were thinking about a bit of luxury.
-The first class seemed too expensive, so we decided on an air conditioned, second class (4-beds) compartment.
+The train ride from Ulan Ude to Vladivostok lasted almost 3 full days, so we thought about a bit of luxury.
+The first class seemed too expensive, so we decided on an air-conditioned, second class (4-beds) compartment.
 But we didn’t have too much time to enjoy the fancy conditions.

-After 4 hours everything started shaking terribly, we could see only clouds of dust outside.
+After 4 hours, everything started shaking terribly.
+We could see only clouds of dust outside.
 Then we stopped.
-Huge mess in our compartment and the train.
+A huge mess in our compartment and the train.
 Broken glasses (as the tea is also served in glass cups), food, bags, people.
-Karol disappeared in a second with the camera, while me and the lady from our compartment (the 4th bed was empty) tried to understand what happened.
+Karol disappeared in a second with the camera, while the lady from our compartment (the 4th bed was empty) and I tried to understand what happened.
 We were in shock.
-As soon as we got out from the train, then we could see that the train derailed.
+As soon as we got out of the train, then we could see that the train derailed.
 It happened right after a bridge.
-Our car (last before in the train) and the last one got totally detached from the train.
+Our car (last before on the train) and the last one got totally detached from the train.
 We could see the rest of the train stopped about a kilometer further.

-After a couple of hours, they asked us to pack whatever we have and go to the beginning of the train that was still on tracks.
+After a couple of hours, they asked us to pack whatever we have and go to the beginning of the train that was still on track.
 There we have seen that two more cars were derailed, but there were still attached to the other cars.
 Those cars were detached.
-The 5 cars that were intact continued the way about 4 hours later than the accident.
-Seemed like they have practice about handling derailed trains.
-About injuries, luckily most of the people (like us) had only smaller bruises and cuts.
+The 5 intact cars continued the way about 4 hours later than the accident.
+It seemed like they have a drill about handling derailed trains.
+Luckily, most people (like us) had only smaller bruises and cuts about injuries.
 The ambulance took away one person at the next station.
-During that time another derailing happened in Southern Russia with more serious injuries.
-I felt very lucky!
+During that time, another derailing happened in Southern Russia with more serious injuries.
+I felt fortunate!